“As each one has received a gift, use it to serve one another as good stewards of God’s varied grace.”

 1 Peter 4:10

-Since the beginning of time, God has entrusted men and women to care for the Earth and everything on it.
+Since the beginning of time, God has entrusted all of us to care for the Earth and everything on it.
 This stewardship of ours requires that we are intentional and faithful in our words, thoughts and actions so as to reveal His Kingdom in our midst.

-When you choose to become an intentional Disciple of Jesus Christ, you inevitably become an intentional Steward of the unique gifts God has entrusted to you.
-These spiritual and worldly gifts take the form of your time, your faith, hope and love, your knowledge, skills and talents, professional qualifications, your earnings and possessions – yes, your entire life.
+When you choose to become an intentional Disciple of Jesus Christ, you inevitably become an intentional Steward of the unique gifts Our Father has entrusted to you.
+These spiritual and worldly gifts are revealed in your time, your faith, hope and love, your knowledge, skills and talents, professional qualifications, your earnings and possessions – yes, your entire life.

 We read in the stewardship pastoral letter that: